 Always follow the user instructions to ensure the correct donning procedure and fit-checks for respirators are used.

 P2 (N95) masks provide higher protection than a standard surgical mask.
-It is N95-rated respirator masks that the Centers for Disease Control and Prevention in the US recommends health care workers wear when dealing with patients infected by SARS and influenza.
+It is N95-rated respirator masks that the Centers for Disease Control and Prevention in the US recommends health care workers wear when dealing with patients infected by Ebola.

 Duration of wear: